kenneth-lau/reading-plan-2017/slides.md

 >>>

+## Also on my radar

+- I Robot - Isaac Asimov
+- Wicked
+- The Minority Report
+- The Cat's Table - Michael Ondaatje
+- David Sedaris

 ### Other fiction (unknown unknowns)

 I have no idea.
 You tell me.
 Especially something I don't know anything about.